bradparks/todos-cli/README.md

 ## Stuff to implement before first release ##

+- TODO all commands
+- TODO save on exit
-- TODO man command for displaying this readme
+- TODO autocompletion for todo-paths
 - TODO depend on todos-js, change require calls to absolute
 - TODO package.json updates
-- TODO write the readme
-- TODO split code into more files
-- TODO help --todo
-- TODO help --cwt
-- TODO chalk, markdown, pretty output
-- TODO rework all command descriptions and misc output
-- TODO include vorpal-less and maybe other extensions
-- TODO save on exit
-- TODO autocompletion for todo-paths